Aosu V8P Video Doorbell Review

 The good news is the camera in this model delivers high quality video and above average night vision performance with very good dynamic range.
 Clarity is excellent across the board, but there is a tendency for over exposure where the subject is in bright light.
 Rich thumbnails were delivered consistently, if a little slow, and the doorbell successfully identified a person being present in all test events with no false positives at all.

-Unfortunately, the doorbell also struggled to recognize a valid motion event frequently when the subject was lit from behind or in low light.
-Missed events sky rocketed at night, especially when the time in frame was short.
+Unfortunately, the doorbell also struggled to recognize a valid motion event frequently when the subject was lit from behind or in low light when at the default sensitivity setting.
+On this setting, missed events skyrocketed at night, especially when the time in frame was short.
+This could be corrected by turning up the sensitivity, but this resulted in frequent motion alerts during windy conditions.

 The audio quality was also subpar, with noticeable static and low dynamic range.
 More importantly, I found trying to talk to someone outside through the app to be an exercise in futility due to a ridiculously long delay.
 Without any package detection capability, shorter motion detection range, and poor voice chat the V8P is fine if you just want to keep an eye on the porch and who is at the door, but if you want to actually communicate and use it as a security device, there are better options for the price.

 Type: Battery video doorbell